 Small groups accelerate learning in the younger years

-In a previous article, the benefits of small group learning were discussed.
+the benefits of small group learning were discussed.
 In this article, we look at the particular benefits to learning in the younger years, from early childhood to middle primary school.

 The general benefits of small group learning for young children are many.
 It is widely accepted that small groups help children by: